pbhargav7/2_Stock-Market-Sentiment/README.md

 ## Usage
 Instructions for how to use your project after it's installed. -->

-# Project 3: Data Visualization 📊
+# Project: Data Visualization 📊

 ## 🌟 Overview
 This project is an extension of Project 2, incorporating a data visualization component into a Flask web application 🌐.
 The primary focus is on stock market data 📈 and Reddit and Yahoo post analysis, interfacing with a PostgreSQL database and displaying data through various visualizations.